hce-docs/platform-wise-chaos-info/VMware/LinuxOS/all-supported-chaos-faults-by-linux-infra-running-as-root.md

 ### DNS Chaos

 - DNS Error
-  - *Injects DNS resolution errors for specific domains/hosts on the baremetal/VM*
+  - *Injects DNS resolution errors for specific domains/hosts on the baremetal/VM for the given chaos duration*

 - DNS Spoof
-  - *Redirects the traffic to specific domains/hosts/service endpoints from the baremetal/VM, to a desired endpoint (often, an instrumented version of the service or a stub)*
+  - *Redirects the traffic to specific domains/hosts/service endpoints from the baremetal/VM, to a desired endpoint (often, an instrumented version of the service or a stub) for the given chaos duration*

 ### Time Chaos

 - Time Drift
-  - *Changes the system time by adding an offset, which is specified in a (+/-)[numeric-hours]h[numeric-minutes]m[numeric-seconds]s format*
+  - *Changes the system time by adding an offset, which is specified in a (+/-)[numeric-hours]h[numeric-minutes]m[numeric-seconds]s format for the given chaos duration*